aviaryan/awesome-no-login-web-apps/README.md

 * [Online reStructedText Editor - rst.ninjs](http://rst.ninjs.org/) - WYSIWYG RST preview with option to save document online for editing later.
 * [EtherCalc](https://ethercalc.net/) - Online spreadsheet editor, exports to Excel.
 * [PdfEscape](https://www.pdfescape.com/) - Edit or create PDFs in browser itself.
 * [Browserpad](http://browserpad.org/) - A server-less plain text editor in the browser.
+Allows you to open and save files.

 <a name="drawing"></a>